Don't Cry Over Spilled Milk Meaning & History

-Some say this expression was first used in a book from 1888, which the story tells of a man who had just been robbed.
+Some say this expression "don't cry over spilled milk" was first used in a book from 1888, which tells the story of a man who had just been robbed.
 Despite his predicament, he responded: “It was no use, however, crying over spilt milk.”

-Meanwhile, others say it can be traced back even farther to James Howell, who wrote the phrase “No weeping for shed milk” in his 1659 literary work called Paramoigraphy (Proverbs).
+Meanwhile, others say it can be traced further back to James Howell, who wrote the phrase “No weeping for shed milk” in his 1659 literary work called Paramoigraphy (Proverbs).

-No matter when it was first used, we agree that there’s no use stressing out over things that have already happened – but as far as we at Dairy Good are concerned, there’s no shame in literally crying over spilled milk.
+No matter when it was first used, we agree there’s no use stressing out over things that have already happened – On February 11th, National Don't Cry Over Spilled Milk Day, make sure you carry this lesson with you.
+However, at U.S. Dairy, there’s no shame in literally crying over spilled milk.